Noriko Sakai: Drug testing and indictment

-On August 9, 2009 – two days after Sakai's arrest, a urine test result came up negative.
-Light use of methamphetamine can only be detected in a urine test within one to four days after use.
-On August 19, 2009, investigators announced that Sakai's hair tested positive for the stimulant drug, although the results were weak.
+On August 9, 2009 – two days after Sakai's arrest, a urine test result came up negative, as light use of methamphetamine can only be detected in a urine test within one to four days after use.
+However, on August 19, 2009, investigators announced that Sakai's hair tested positive for the stimulant drug, despite a weak result, extending her jail time to August 28, 2009.
 Before Sakai was caught, she reportedly dyed and cut her hair; both practices would affect the testing results.
-Because of the positive result in the hair test, Sakai's jail time was extended another nine days – until August 28, 2009.

-On the final day of Sakai's detention, prosecutors officially indicted Sakai for alleged amphetamine possession, based on the evidence collected by the police.
+On the final day of Sakai's detention, prosecutors officially indicted Sakai for amphetamine possession, upon revelation that Sakai allegedly used amphetamines at a hotel during her Kagoshima Prefecture visit with her husband and son.
 The fact that the drugs were carefully wrapped for later use was a deciding factor in the verdict.
-On September 10, 2009, an additional charge of stimulant drug use was added.
-Sakai allegedly used amphetamines at a hotel during her Kagoshima Prefecture visit with her husband and son.

-Sakai was released from jail after posting bail on September 17, 2009.
+Sakai was released after posting bail on September 17, 2009.
 Accompanied by her attorney, and with Sun Music Vice President Masahisa Aizawa in attendance, she apologized to the public during a press conference.
 "My weakness caused me to give in to illegal drugs and caused grief to many people.
 I pledge to repent and atone for this crime for the rest of my life," she said.
-Sakai was checked into a hospital to overcome her drug habit, and asked for restraint from the media during her recovery.
+Sakai subsequently checked into a hospital to overcome her drug habit, and asked for the media's restraint during her recovery.

 Sakai's first court date was held on October 26, 2009 – drawing a crowd of 6,600 people outside of a Tokyo courthouse.
 Sakai pleaded guilty to drug use.
 Prosecutors suggested eighteen months in prison for Sakai, but on November 9, 2009, the court delayed the jail term to November 9, 2012, as long as she stays crime-free.
-Sakai attended the University of Creation; Art, Music & Social Work in Takasaki, Gunma, where she received her degree in welfare and nursing care in March 2013.
+During her recovery, Sakai attended the University of Creation; Art, Music & Social Work in Takasaki, Gunma, where she received her degree in welfare and nursing care in March 2013.